’13 Reasons Why’: With Hannah Out, Fans Want To Know If Her TV Mom Kate Walsh Will Appear in Season 3

 — Amber Sparks (@amberafarensis) May 26, 2018

 Kate Walsh obviously loves her role on 13 Reasons Why.
 Earlier this year, Kate told E!
-News the second season of the show is a much more redemptive and hope-filled story” than season one.
+News the second season of the show is a much more redemptive and hope-filled story” than Season 1.

 “You see my character having different relationships with different kids,” Walsh told E!.
 “That part was really exciting to me, being able to play with different actors.
 All of them are so good.”

-13 Reasons Why Season 3 will air be available on Netflix in 2019.
+13 Reasons Why Season 3 will be available on Netflix in 2019.